coo990/CV/README.md

 # Chuka Okoye-Ahaneku

-I am a recent bootcamp graduate from [Makers Academy](https://makers.tech/) based in London, and I am a dedicated, enthusiastic and career-driven individual, who is always eager to learn and take on new challenges.
+I am a Junior Fullstack Engineer based in London.
+Having a passion for technology and the desire to solve real-world problems inspired me to become a software developer from since an early age.
+I am dedicated, enthusiastic, career-driven, and always glad to learn new skills and take on new challenges.

-I pride myself on my soft skills of attention to detail, teamwork and communication after previously working in sales for start-up companies for the past four years, and now I’m looking to enter the next stage in my career as a Software Developer.
-I knew I wanted to be a developer from a young age due to my passion for technology and my want to solve real-world issues.
+It is my strength to pay attention to details, work well in teams, and communicate effectively.
+My previous work experience was in sales for start-up companies for the last four years, and now I am interested in applying those skills to my career as a Software Developer.

 I go more in-depth with my passion for technology in my blog, so please check out: https://chukaokoye93.medium.com/